In Search of Salvation Mountain.

-He gave me a personal tour, as it seems he does for every visitor, and enthusiastically showed me around his Candy Land-like patch of desert.
+Leonard gave me a personal Salvation Mountain tour, as it seems he does for every visitor.
+He enthusiastically showed me around his Candy Land-like patch of desert.
 He pointed out the evolution over the past quarter century of his three-story Christian cartoon, now spreading over a couple of acres of dunes—for which he has used more than 100,000 gallons of paint.

 Leonard's form of expressing his feelings of salvation and love for God.
 Credit: Meg Pier